 As kids we are reared to find the whiteboard as something used for specific assignments, to be used when you’re called on.
 As we graduate into high school, college and eventually our office jobs, the whiteboard usually resides away from the center of the office space, only to be exposed during conference room presentations.
 The whiteboard wall has always felt off limits.
-Now companies like Google Ventures and Klipfolio are reinventing the stereotypes of whiteboards, and building kick ass products in the process.
-Here’s how.
+Now companies like Google Ventures and Klipfolio are reinventing the stereotypes of whiteboards, and building kick-ass products in the process.
+Here in Bootstrap Boards, we investigated how.

 Originally, the whiteboard wall was a cool decor decision…